ConservationInternational/trends.earth/README.md

 ### Development version from zipfile

 First download the latest Trends.Earth zipfile.
-At the moment development is occurring on the QGIS3 version.
-The QGIS2 version will continue to be supported until March 2020.
+QGIS3+ is required for the latest versions of Trends.Earth.
+The QGIS2 version is no longer supported (support ended in March 2020).

 * [Download the latest `Trends.Earth` zipfile for QGIS3](https://s3.amazonaws.com/trends.earth/sharing/LDMP_QGIS3.zip).